How to eat healthy in 2016

 - I will prepare my own lunch at least three times a week

-- Every day I will eat according to Canada's Food Guide and will have eight servings of fruits and vegetables, six servings of grains, etc.
+- Every day I will eat according to the Canada Food Guide and will have eight servings of fruits and vegetables, six servings of grains, etc.

 2) Build commitment to your goal

-To commit to your goal, you need to see it as important and believe it can be achieved.
+To commit to your goal, you need to see it as important and believe that you can achieve it.

 One way to build commitment is to tie your healthy eating goal to your values and other life goals.
-For example, if you place importance on financial stability and are a student who would like to graduate debt-free, preparing meals for yourself will help you stay on track.
-Preparing food at home will also help you eat better because takeout food is often less nutritious than what you make for yourself.
+For example, if you place importance on financial stability and are a student who would like to graduate debt-free, preparing meals for yourself will help you keep those goals in line.
+Preparing food at home will also help you eat better because takeout foods are often less nutritious than what you make for yourself.

-Visit the Health Services webpage for ideas on how to eat well on a budget and consult the How to Effectively Set, Achieve and Maintain Health Goals guide for activities to help you build your commitment.
+Watch the video Tips for healthy eating on a budget to find out how to make good meals at home for less, and consult the How to Effectively Set, Achieve and Maintain Health Goals guide for several activities to help you build your commitment.